denten-books/plain-text/30-format.md

 publication process.
 Some privilege the notion of authorial intent, others, critical reception.
 Whatever the choices, they determine value, by separating those physical attributes meaningful to the work from those that are not.
+"Textual awareness requires," Peter Shillingsburg writes, "that readers demand to know which of the possible texts of a work is in hand, to know what the choices that determine it] are and why they matter [@shillingsburg_being_2006, 171].
 Judgements about formatting are value judgements.
 For example, in a contemporary online edition of Claude McKay's *Harlem Dawn*, the series' editors encode for indentation, thus preserving the poems' visual line structure.
 They have also allowed the text to wrap when viewed on small